mahasreekannan-pixel/Design-and-Simulation-of-a-4-Bit-Adder-Using-Verilog-and-Cadence-nclaunch/README.md

 ## Results
 Successfully designed the 1-bit Full Adder and 4-bit Adder using Verilog HDL.
-<br>Simulated the design using Cadence nclaunch and verified the output.
+Simulated the design using Cadence nclaunch and verified the output.
 Observed correct addition functionality for all test cases.